Q-dimi/return_tests/README.md

 # Get started

 Run 'npm i return_tests' in your application, then go to the '/src' folder and run npm start then go to localhost:3000 to see all the errors for each of the example functions listed in the build.js config object.
 Then you can add your own functions!
+FUNC YOU!